yl3373/Getting-and-Cleaning-Data-Course-Project/README.md

   >  From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+To use the R script, the folder "UCI HAR Dataset" including the original data should be under the working directory of R.

 ### Data Source